 Under California landlord-tenant rights, before visiting a tenant's rented apartment, landlords have to abide by rigorous standards.
 Apart from emergencies, they have to provide at least 24 hours' written notice.

-The notification should specify the date, time, and entry justification.
+The 24-hour notice entry in California rule is a critical protection for a tenant's right to privacy.
+The notice must specify a reasonable entry window, the date, and the time.
 Entry is permitted only during regular business hours, often 8 AM to 5 PM.

 Lawful Reasons for Entry